saajidchowdhury/supplementArgon/README.md

 dmcread2B.m does the same, starting with the structures found by csa2B.m stored in nArNH+2B and using the 2-body potential.

-dmcPlots.m contains the experimental data collected by Florian Foitzik, Elisabeth Gruber, Paul Scheier, and Pablo Villarreal, the potential energy global minima and ground state energies computed by CSA and DMC for the 2-body and many-body potentials, and the PIMC data by Tomas Gonzalez-Lezana.
+dmcPlots.m contains the experimental data collected by Florian Foitzik, Elisabeth Gruber, Paul Scheier, the potential energy global minima and ground state energies computed by CSA and DMC for the 2-body and many-body potentials, and the PIMC data by Tomas Gonzalez-Lezana.
 It plots the experimental data and evaporation energies for Figures 1 and 2 in the paper.